 Habitat Bank overview

-This 32-hectare Habitat Bank located between Harrogate and Otley is part of our expanding national network.
+This eighty-acre Habitat Bank located between Harrogate and Otley is part of our expanding national network.

 Here we are working to connect the existing farmland with local ancient woodland to maximise local environmental benefits – transforming a mixture of permanent pasture and silage fields into a perfectly blended landscape of thriving habitats and sustainable agriculture.